Q. What is the DFW Writers’ Conference?

 A. The fee entitles you to:

-- The opportunity to make an appointment with an agent to discuss your novel, or nonfiction book proposal (available on a first-come, first-served basis)
+- One free pitch session – a personal ten-minute appointment with an agent to discuss your novel or nonfiction book proposal

 - Access to more than 40 classes on the art and business of writing